-Serpens (Pronounciation:Sir-pens, Abbrev:Ser) is a constellation, one of 88 constellations that the night sky is divided into.
+Serpens (Pronounciation:Sir-pens, Abbrev:Ser, Latin:Serpentis) is a constellation, one of 88 constellations that the night sky is divided into.
 The sky is not divided up equally between the constellations.
 Serpens takes up 636.928 sq. degrees of the night sky which equates to 1.54% of the night sky.
-The constellation gets its name as it name means The Serpents .
-The constellation is one of the original constellations that was devised by the Ancient Greco-Egyptian astronomer Ptolemy who lived between 90 A.D. and 168 A.D.
+Serpens is the 23rd largest in terms of size in the night sky.

 |Name||Activity||Peak Activity||Closest Star|